 - Introduction to the Organization or Individual applying: A description of past and present operations, showing ability to carry out the project, including information on all previous grants from the U.S. Embassy and/or U.S. government agencies.

-- Problem Statement and Project Goals and Objectives: A clear concise statement of the problem you are trying to solve in Russia.
+- Problem Statement and Project Goals and Objectives: A clear concise statement of the problem you are trying to solve.
 Then, describe what the project is intended to achieve.
 What aspect of the relationship between the United States and Russia will be improved?
 The “objectives” refer to the intermediate accomplishments on the way to the goals.
 These should be achievable and measurable.

 - Project beneficiaries: A description of who will be targeted and benefit from this program.